Dateline: June 21, 2020

 It’s been a troubling few days here in Colombian COVID World.
 I’ll save the Good for last.

 First, the Bad.
 This week, Colombia blew through the 60,000 mark on confirmed positive cases and passed 2,000 deaths.
-And we’ve passed 100 days of official nationwide quarantine (although it’s been several days more here in Antioquia).
+And we’ve reached almost 90 days of official nationwide quarantine (although it’s been several days more here in Antioquia).
 Health officials have said the country won’t reach its COVID-19 peak until at least August.

 These accelerating numbers are frightening, but we’re trying to keep some perspective: Colombia still has some of the lowest numbers per capita among the Americas.
 And the slow slog to the peak in August is actually a good thing, since it means a flatter curve and less impact on the healthcare system.
 The charts below are from the Colombian health authority.